The Gazette of India: Publication

 The publication of The Gazette is executed as per the government of India (allocation of business rules) issued from time to time by the cabinet secretariat.

 The Department of Publication is headed by the controller of publications with the assistance of two assistant controllers, one financial officer and an assistant director.
-The Gazette employs more than 270 people under the supervision of the Ministry of Urban Development, headquartered in Nirman Bhawan, New Delhi.
+The Gazette employs more than 270 people under the supervision of the Ministry of Housing and Urban Affairs, headquartered in Kartavya Bhavan-3, New Delhi.

 The controller of publication is the authorized publisher, custodian and seller of Government of India Publications and periodicals, including The Gazette of India and Delhi Gazette with its copyright.
 It undertakes storage, sale and distribution of all saleable publications brought out by various ministries and departments.

 The Ministry of Housing and Urban Affairs began publishing an electronic version of The Gazette in 2008.

 "Gazetted officers" are Indian government servants whose appointments have been notified in The Gazette of India.